top of page

 Today’s Letter Sounds

 We already covered the long “oo” sound like in “moon” or “spoon.”
-Today we’re going to work on the short “oo” sound like in the words “cook” and “wood.”
+Today we’re going to work on words “cook” and “wood” with a different “oo” sound.

 If you want to hear an example, try this short YouTube video.